Game-Theoretic Multiagent Reinforcement Learning: Scalability Issue when Scalability Issue when N >> 2

-Combinatorial complexity, multi-dimensional learning objectives, and the issue of non-stationarity all result in the majority of MARL algorithms being capable of solving games with only two players, in particular, two-player zero-sum games \citep{zhang2019multi}.
+Combinatorial complexity, multi-dimensional learning objectives, and the issue of non-stationarity all result in the majority of MARL algorithms being capable of solving games with only two players, in particular, two-player zero-sum games \cite{zhang2019multi}.
 As a result, solutions to general-sum settings with more than two agents (for example, the many-agent problem) remain an open challenge.
-This challenge must be addressed from all three perspectives of multi-agent intelligence (see Figure (\ref{fig:mal_triple})): game theory, which provides realistic and tractable solution concepts to describe learning outcomes of a many-agent system; RL algorithms, which offer provably convergent learning algorithms that can reach stable and rational equilibria in the sequential decision-making process; and finally deep learning techniques, which provide the learning algorithms expressive function approximators.
+This challenge may be addressed from all three perspectives of multiagent intelligence: game theory, which provides realistic and tractable solution concepts to describe learning outcomes of a many-agent system; RL algorithms, which offer provably convergent learning algorithms that can reach stable and rational equilibria in the sequential decision-making process; and finally deep learning techniques, which provide the learning algorithms with expressive function approximators.

-\section{A Survey of MARL Surveys}
+\chapter{A Survey of MARL Surveys}

-In this section, I provide a non-comprehensive review of MARL algorithms.
-To begin, I introduce different taxonomies that can be applied to categorise prior approaches.
+In this section, we provide a non-comprehensive review of MARL algorithms.
+To begin, we introduce different taxonomies that can be applied to categorise prior approaches.
 Given multiple high-quality, comprehensive surveys on MARL methods already exist, a survey of those surveys is provided.
-Based on the proposed taxonomy, I review related MARL algorithms, covering works on identical interest games, zero-sum games, and games with an infinite number of players.
+Based on the proposed taxonomy, we review related MARL algorithms, covering works on identical interest games, zero-sum games, and games with an infinite number of players.
 This section is written to be selective, focusing on the algorithms that have theoretical guarantees and less focus on those with only empirical success or those that are purely driven by specific applications.

-\subsection{Taxonomy of MARL Algorithms}
+\section{Taxonomy of MARL Algorithms}